BestTimesToVisit.com Logo

 food

 Embrace the local flavors, but plan ahead for meals.
-While there are a few restaurants and lodges along the Parkway, they can be spread out and pricey.
+While there are a few restaurants and lodges along the Parkway, they can be pricey and have limited hours.
 Pack a picnic basket with goodies from a local grocery store in towns like Asheville or Roanoke – think country ham biscuits and fresh fruit – to enjoy at one of the many scenic picnic areas.
+It's a delicious and budget-friendly way to experience the region.

 money